turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 - Implement instructor feedback from Part 1.
 Be sure to ask your instructor about any clarifying questions you have about feedback.
 - Consider any additional refactoring opportunities:
-    - Identify redundant code in your classes and opportunities for DRYing it up
+    - Identify redundant code and opportunities for DRYing it up
-    - Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior.
+    - Refactor to create dynamic methods that use arguments/parameters for changing their behavior.

 ### Catching Up on Functionality